ManageIQ/manageiq-documentation/general_configuration/_topics/configuration.md

 **Note:**

-Once you configure a {{ site.data.product.title }} instance to act as a global copy, and one or more other instances to act as remote copies: \* centralized administration is automatically enabled after the initial data sync is complete. \* you will see the type of region you are logging into
+Once you configure a {{ site.data.product.title_short }} instance to act as a global copy, and one or more other instances to act as remote copies: \* centralized administration is automatically enabled after the initial data sync is complete. \* you will see the type of region you are logging into